Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 • do not drink alcohol;

-• carry out all the necessary examinations at the appointed time;
+• carry out all necessary examinations on time;

 • eat well.

-The sooner hydronephrosis is detected in a newborn, the more likely it is to restore the kidneys to a normal state and return their functionality.
-Parents need to be attentive to the manifestation of any violations of the child's body.
-Babies cannot describe their complaints themselves, so you must always monitor their condition, regularly carry out the necessary diagnostics in order to be able to fix any deviations from the norm.
+The earlier hydronephrosis is detected in a newborn, the greater the chance of restoring the kidneys to a normal state and returning their functionality.
+Parents need to be attentive to the manifestation of any disturbances in the functioning of the child’s body.
+Babies cannot describe their complaints themselves, so you should always monitor their condition and regularly conduct necessary diagnostics to be able to record any deviations from the norm.

-In the next video, a specialist at the Moscow Doctor clinic will tell you more about the methods and features of the treatment of hydronephrosis in children:
+In the next video, a specialist from the Moscow Doctor clinic will tell you more about the methods and features of the treatment of hydronephrosis in children:

-Today, various kidney disorders in babies are not considered uncommon.
-In this article, you will get acquainted with the specifics of the disease, the factors of the disease and varieties, the symptoms of the disease in infants, as well as the main methods of diagnosis in the early stages of pregnancy, as well as the treatment of the disease.
+Today, various kidney disorders in children are not considered uncommon.
+In this article you will become familiar with the specifics of the disease, disease factors and varieties, symptoms of the disease in infants, and also the main methods of diagnosing early stages pregnancy, as well as treatment of illness.

-This disease is a violation of the outflow of fluid from the renal pelvis and its cups:
+This disease is a violation of the outflow of fluid from the renal pelvis and its calyces:

-1. As a result of this, the organ cavity expands, pressure increases.
-All this can provoke circulatory disorders.
-In other words, kidney function is impaired.
+1. As a result, the organ cavity expands and the pressure increases.
+All this can cause circulatory problems.
+In other words, the functioning of the kidneys is impaired.

-2. The disease can be acquired or congenital, and sometimes the doctor can diagnose the disease during the development of the fetus.
-Unfortunately, today quite often there are malformations of the genitourinary system in the embryonic period.
+2. The disease can be acquired or congenital, and sometimes a doctor can diagnose the disease while the fetus is developing.
+Unfortunately, today quite often we come across defects in the formation of the genitourinary system in the embryonic period.

-3. If this pathology is identified earlier, even before birth, the child will be fully able to recover.
-According to statistics, fetal kidney disease occurs in 5% of situations.
+3. If this pathology is identified earlier, even before birth, the child can be completely cured.
+According to statistics, kidney disease in the fetus occurs in 5% of situations.
 Boys suffer from this pathology much more often.

-4. Every year, up to 50 babies with hydronephrosis from 1 month to 17 years old receive help.
+4. Every year, up to 50 children with hydronephrosis from 1 month to 17 years old receive help.

-To understand what the disease is, you need to familiarize yourself with the structure of urinary excretion.
-The pelvis and cups are funnel-shaped with accumulated fluid.
-In a normal stay, no disturbances in the transmission of urine are formed, however, with the expansion of the cavities, this process is disturbed.
+To understand what the disease is, you need to become familiar with the structure of urination.
+The pelvis and calyces have the shape of a funnel with accumulated liquid.
+During a normal stay, there are no disturbances in the transmission of urine, but when the cavities expand, this process is disrupted.

 There are two types of disease:

-• a disease when both kidneys are poorly functioning.
+• a disease when both kidneys function poorly.

-In the first case, the patient usually does not feel the signs of symptoms.
-With a bilateral manifestation, the disease is as dangerous as possible, since a very serious, lethal condition can occur as a result of the accumulation of urea in the blood.
+In the first case, the patient, as a rule, does not feel any signs of symptoms.
+With a bilateral manifestation, the disease is most dangerous, since a severe, fatal condition can occur as a result of the accumulation of urea in the blood.

 • congenital;

-The congenital configuration comes across much more often than the acquired form.
+The innate configuration occurs much more often than the acquired form.
 Therefore, the study of organs using ultrasound after birth has already been introduced into the mandatory diagnostic procedure by doctors.

 1. A disorder that is accompanied by poor urine flow;

-2. Expansion or distension of the renal calyx;
+2. Enlargement or stretching of the renal calyx;

-3. Reduction of the parenchyma.
-The kidney and pelvis with calyx is large, the organ stops working.
-For what reason, these or other disorders in the fetus are formed during pregnancy, it has not been specifically established.
-But experts present the conditions that can cause the disease, from among them:
+3. Reduction of parenchyma.
+The kidney and pelvis with calyces are large, the organ stops working.
+For what reason these or other abnormalities occur in the fetus during pregnancy has not been specifically established.
+But experts present conditions that can cause the disease, including:

 • pollution of the surrounding environment;

-• the parents of the baby are carriers of the disease.
+• The baby's parents are carriers of the disease.

 • a rare disease in which the renal parenchyma is gradually replaced by cysts;

-• on the obviousness of an extra vessel in the organ;
+• the obviousness of an extra vessel in the organ;

-• squeezing the ureter with a vessel, inflamed tissue or tumor;
+• compression of the ureter by a vessel, inflamed tissue or tumor;

-• pathology of fluid patency as a result of the presence of injury or stone;
+• pathologies of fluid patency as a result of the presence of injury or stone;

-• the specific structure of the mucous membrane of the connective tissue tube.
+• specific structure of the mucous connective tissue tube.

 In children

-Features of congenital hydronephrosis are structural features of the baby's body.
-At the moment, it is impossible to note exactly why this violation appears, however, women, from the moment of the news of pregnancy, continue to harm the body with alcohol and cigarettes, use medications without the permission of the doctor, risk the health of the crumbs.
+Peculiarities congenital hydronephrosis These are structural features of the baby’s body.
+At the moment, it is impossible to note exactly why this disorder appears, however, women, from the moment they learn of pregnancy, continue to harm the body with alcohol and cigarettes, use medical supplies without the doctor’s permission, they risk the baby’s well-being.

 The key stages of hydronephrosis include 3 levels: